eFax Blog

 The Future of Patient Data Management

 While EMRs have their use cases, EHRs’ scalability and interoperability make them the obvious choice for healthcare providers that need to support seamless data exchange with external organizations and automate processes to enhance staff productivity.
-Additionally, EHRs integrate with advanced data management tools like Unite, which improves data management and fluidity critical for modern healthcare practices.
+Additionally, EHRs integrate with advanced data management tools like eFax Unite, which improves data management and fluidity critical for modern healthcare practices.

 Interoperability is a key feature in EHRs not available in EMRs.
 EHRs use HL7 FHIR standards to enable data exchange across disparate systems, giving healthcare providers a comprehensive view of a patient’s medical history regardless of where care was delivered.